-We may not be able to refinance, extend or repay our substantial indebtedness owed to our senior secured lender, which would have a material adverse affect on our financial condition and ability to continue as a going concern and which may require us to sell assets.
+We may not be able to refinance, extend or repay our substantial indebtedness owed to our senior secured lender, which would have a material adverse affect on our financial condition and ability to continue as a going concern.
+In January 2025, the Company announced that its Board of Directors had initiated a process to identify, examine and consider strategic and financial options available to the Company.
+Strategic and financial options may include, but are not limited to, recapitalization, a sale of all or a portion of the Company's assets, merger, or any combination thereof.

-We anticipate that we will need to raise a significant amount of capital in the near future in order to repay our outstanding debt obligations owed to our senior secured lender when they mature or are otherwise due.
-As of March 31, 2024, we owed our senior secured lender approximately \$37 million CAD.
-If we are unable to raise sufficient capital to repay these obligations at maturity and we are otherwise unable to extend the maturity dates or refinance these obligations, we would be in default.
+We anticipate that we will need to raise a significant amount of capital in the near future in order to repay our outstanding debt obligations owed to our senior secured lender which will result in substantial dilution to equity holders.
+As of March 31, 2025, we owed our senior secured lender approximately \$56,148 CAD, which includes deferred principal payments of approximately \$12,380 (\$8,625 USD).
 We cannot provide any assurances that we will be able to raise the necessary amount of capital to repay these obligations or that we will be able to extend the maturity dates or otherwise refinance these obligations.
-Upon a default in the senior debt amount, our senior secured lender would have the right to exercise its rights and remedies to collect, which would include foreclosing on our assets.
-Accordingly, a default would have a material adverse effect on our business and, if our senior secured lender exercises its rights and remedies, we would likely be forced to seek bankruptcy protection.
+As the Company is currently in default with respect to its credit facilities, our senior secured lender has the right to exercise its rights and remedies to collect, which could include foreclosing on our assets, which could have a material adverse effect on our business and, if our senior secured lender exercises its rights and remedies, we would likely be forced to seek bankruptcy protection and equity holders may realize a total loss on their investment.